Interfaces and Quantum Algebras, I: Stable Envelopes: Vacua and Q-cohomology

 \subsection{Properties of $\cQ$, $\cQ_A$ and their cohomology}

-Let us work with the Hilbert space $\cH[\bE_\tau]$.
-As we argued earlier, it is equipped with the conjugation that is denoted by $(\dots)^\dagger$, which is related to the reversal of the Minkowski time.
-For now, let us assign this Hilbert space to a value $y\in\R$ of the Euclidean time, meaning we are going to act in $\cH[\bE_\tau]$ with operators, dressed by the Euclidean time evolution operators, i.e. compressors, as opposed to the unitaries.
+We are going to act on the Hilbert space $\cH[\bE_\tau]$ with operators, dressed by the Euclidean time evolution operators, i.e. compressors, as opposed to the unitaries.

 Pick a complex supercharge $Q$.
-If it is nilpotent, $Q^2=0$, we may study its cohomology in $\cH[\bE_\tau]$, or, more generally, if $Q^2=\cZ\neq 0$, the cohomology of $Q$ on ${\rm ker}{\cZ}$, also known as the equivariant cohomology.
-By the usual Hodge theory argument, each $Q$-cohomology class has a harmonic representative, i.e. an element of $\ker \{Q,Q^\dagger\}$.
+If it is nilpotent, $Q^2=0$, we may study its cohomology in $\cH[\bE_\tau]$, or, more generally, if $Q^2=\cZ\neq 0$, the cohomology of $Q$ on ${\rm ker}{\cZ}$, as is done mathematically in the context of equivariant cohomology.
+By the usual Hodge theory argument, each $Q$-cohomology class has a harmonic representative, i.e. an element of $\ker \{Q,Q^\dagger\}$, where $\dagger$ uses the Hilbert space structure on $\cH[\bE_\tau]$.
 We may want to find a harmonic representative uniformly across spacetime dimensions, namely also in the Hilbert space $\cH[S^1]$ of the 2d theory, and $\cH[\cdot]$, or simply $\cH$, of the 1d theory, with the corresponding supercharges $Q$ descending from the one in 3d.
 What is the interpretation of $Q$-cohomology?
 Let us first recall how this works in the most basic case of the $\cN=2$ quantum mechanics.
 There are only two supercharges, which can be taken as conjugates of each other:\footnote{More precisely, this is $\cN=(1,1)$ quantum mechanics.
 In the $\cN=(0,2)$ quantum mechanics, a central charge may appear.}

 where $H$ is the Hamiltonian.
 Thus the cohomology is identified with the space of ground states of $H$ \cite{Witten:1982im}.
 If the theory is formulated as an NLSM into some manifold, then it is identified with the usual de Rham cohomology of that manifold when $\cZ=0$, and with the equivariant de Rham cohomology when $\cZ$ is a nontrivial isometry of the target .